Global funds not exposed to China rout, but broader risks loom

 "There's been a lot of talk about opening up the A-share market but let's face it, it's still very limited," Hirn said.
 Her firm has held Chinese investment quotas since 2013 but has less than 5 percent of its total assets in that market.

-The recent falls also came after Shanghai shares climbed 150 percent in the year to June .SSEC, outperforming all other emerging and developed markets.
+The recent falls also came after Shanghai shares climbed 150 percent in the year to June, outperforming all other emerging and developed markets.
 Markets in fellow BRIC states - whom Beijing meets in summit this week - lagged significantly in this period

 Much of the move up was driven by a huge increase in margin lending - borrowing to invest - as locals bet on interest rate cuts and tried to front-run an anticipated foreign influx.